 When it comes to the main dish, however, things might get a little more complicated.
 If you’re eating plant-based, it’s easy to veganize all the other dishes but what will you do when the turkey is off the table?

 Not to worry, we have you covered.
 There are plenty of meat-free options that are so delicious, so satisfying and so incredible, no one will miss the turkey.
-You can make your own vegan roast or serve a “meaty” dish of tofu, seitan or tempeh.
-Veggies make great main dishes as well as do pasta dishes.
+You can make a vegan roast or serve a “meaty” dish of tofu, seitan, or tempeh.
+Veggies make great main dishes as well as pasta dishes.